bannzai/UtilityType/README.md

 ```

 ## Omit
-Constructs a type by picking all properties from Type and then removing Keys (only string literal).
+Constructs a type by picking all properties from Type and then removing specific properties (only string literal).
 The opposite of Pick.

 Example